 There is a new grid view within FaceTime, mimicking the look of popular apps like Zoom, but Apple has added a twist by adding Spatial Audio to the call.
 Now, sound will emanate from the direction of the speaker on screen.

 Augmented reality filters bring some control and privacy to a call.
 Portrait mode brings the speaker into focus and makes the background disappear in a bokeh-like blur.
 Mic modes enable algorithms to pick up speaking audios and focus on that rather than the dishwasher running in the background.

 One of the most important features to come to FaceTime is links.
 For the first time, Android and Windows users will be able to participate in FaceTime calls via the web.
 Generate a link, share it, and schedule a call.

-Alongside FaceTime updates came SharePlay — a new take on AirPlay that brings media into calls.
+Apple announced a new feature connected to FaceTime called SharePlay — a new take on AirPlay that brings media into calls.
 SharePlay lets users watch a movie together, listen to music, or later view third-party apps like TikTok.

 While in a SharePlay call, you'll be able to AirPlay video to your Apple TV.
 That means you can watch time-synced video with your friends on a call seamlessly across your devices.

 SharePlay was released with iOS 15.1 in October 2021, alongside the macOS Monterey release.

 Sharing photos in iMessage is now a much better experience.
 If you share several photos at once, it will be presented as a stack that recipients can select to view and Tapback each image.

 When users share Apple News articles, Apple Music songs, orApple TV+ shows, they will populate a new area in each respective app.
 This "Shared With You" feature collects everything recently shared within the app in question, so you don't have to hunt it down in iMessage.